x27/CFT/README.md

 ### Purpose

-The main purpose is to select the parameters of digital protocols that will activate the decryption of encrypted voice traffic.
+The main purpose of CFT is to select the parameters of digital protocols that will activate the decryption of encrypted voice traffic.

-The program is designed to work with custom firmware version starting from 1.99.08
+The software is developed to work with Custom Firmware (CF) starting from v1.99.08

 The settings must be saved in the file "alice.cft".
 Place this file at the root directory "\\" of the Scanner's memory card (for example, E:\\).